 “But the wisdom from above is first pure, then peace-loving, gentle, compliant, full of mercy and good fruits, without favoritism and hypocrisy.
 And the fruit of righteousness is sown in peace by those who cultivate peace.”
 James 3:17-18

 I know I am guilty.
 Those days that I charge ahead of God usually end in regret.
 If we want to life a live without regret, we must be vigilant and repentant, keeping our eyes on Jesus.

 I’m reminded to be careful about comparing myself to anyone else.
 Every person has a story.
 I have a story, and only the Lord knows my heart and motives.
 My only judge is The Righteous Judge, and He is the One that knows where I’ve been and where I’m going.
 He knows my fears, my struggles, my questions and my doubts.
 Only He has the answers to the deepest needs.
 I must choose to trust Him, even when others around me are not.
-Even when life’s difficulties move in and try to invade my space; especially when my days are filled with joy and prosperity, because often those are the days that we tend to forget how much we need Him!
+Even when life’s difficulties move in and try to invade my space; and strangely enough–especially when my days are filled with joy and prosperity, because often those are the days that we tend to forget how much we need Him!

 “Do not judge, so that you won’t be judged.
 For with the judgement you use, you will be judged, and with the measure you use, it will be measured to you.”
 Matthew 7:1-2

 Aren’t you thankful that even difficult books like these God will use them to show us lessons that we might not learn any other way?
 I don’t know about you, but I certainly want to learn from other’s mistakes, and the Bible is full of those kinds of examples.
 The best part is that Jesus came to show us a better way.
 He always gives us clear direction when we ask.